FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 FIXME: Consider if a recommendation to drop table on restart is a good idea or not?

-Status message changes are also considered changes ofc under this proposal as status messages are part of the presence EDUs.
+Status message changes are also considered changes ofc as status messages are part of the presence EDUs.

+The `last_active_ago` field in the presence EDU is removed and replaced by a `last_active_timestamp` field.
+This `last_active_timestamp` is a standard unix milliseconds timestamp of when the user was last active if their current presence status is `unavailable`.
+If their status is any other status this field is to be ignored if present as its a bug.

+The `currently_active` field is also removed as its purpose of suppressing the `last_active_ago` field is removed since that field is also removed.
+In addition since the last active ago behaviour is only reported once the users state is flipped to away this is no longer in need of being suppressed as it wont cause presence spam.

 ## Potential issues